unitechio/gopdf/README.md

 	sc.GetHeading().SetFontSize(chapterFontSize)
 	sc.GetHeading().SetColor(chapterFontColor)

-	p = c.NewParagraph("Paragraphs are used to represent text, as little as a single character, a word or " + "multiple words forming multiple sentences.
-GoPDF handles automatically wrapping those across lines and pages, making " + "it relatively easy to work with.
+	p = c.NewParagraph("Paragraphs are used to represent text, as little as a single character, a word or multiple words forming multiple sentences GoPDF handles automatically wrapping those across lines and pages, making it relatively easy to work with.
 They can also be left, center, right aligned or justified as illustrated below:") p.SetFont(normalFont)
 	p.SetFontSize(normalFontSize)
 	p.SetColor(normalFontColor)